DANCING IN THE CABBAGE PATCH It’s a Dog’s Life

 Marguerite Butler.
 [X_099_workers_2511_mod.jpg]

-Marguerite Butler, a worker at Pine Mountain Settlement School, had caught the of attention Olive Dame Campbell, based, no doubt, on the recommendations of Katherine Pettit a founder of the Pine Mountain Settlement School.
-The contacts the two made in the early years of the Pine Mountain Settlement School development., and the Olive Dame and John C. Campbell tour made of Eastern Kentucky, brought all parties close together in their efforts to remediate the educational future of both Eastern Kentucky and Western North Carolina.
+Marguerite Butler, a worker at Pine Mountain Settlement School, had caught the of attention Olive Dame Campbell, based, no doubt, on the recommendations of Katherine Pettit a founder of the Pine Mountain Settlement School and a friend of Olive Dame Campbell.
+The contacts made in the early years of the Pine Mountain Settlement School development were very formative including an early exploratory trip by Olive Dame and John C. Campbell made of Eastern Kentucky.
+The connections brought all parties close together in their efforts to remediate the educational future of both Eastern Kentucky and Western North Carolina.

-Marguerite was invited to come along on the exploratory adventure with Olive Dame, as she had proved herself in her early years at Pine Mountain helping the founder, Katherine Pettit establish a small satellite settlement at Line Fork, near the Pine Mountain School.
-Also, Marguerite was an enthusiastic follower of the new educational and vocational models of education that were being tried following the urban Settlement Movement success and the educational enthusiasm of Jane Addams and others.
-Marguerite Butler’s interest and enthusiasm for the Settlement Movement seems to have been foundational to her interest in the Danish Folk School model.
-Certainly, her imagination had been captured by the proposed trip and she left Pine Mountain Settlement to join Olive Dame and her sister in their Danish quest.
+Marguerite was invited to come along on the Danish exploratory adventure with Olive Dame, as she had proved herself in her early years at Pine Mountain helping the founder, Katherine Pettit establish a small satellite settlement at Line Fork, near the Pine Mountain School.
+Marguerite was an enthusiastic follower of the new educational and vocational models that were being tried following the success of the urban Settlement Movement and the educational enthusiasm surrounding Jane Addams and Settlement advocates.
+Further, Marguerite Butler’s interest and enthusiasm for the Settlement Movement seems foundational to her interest in the Danish Folk School model while a student at Vasser.
+Certainly, her imagination had been captured by the proposed trip and she left Pine Mountain Settlement to join Olive Dame and her sister in their Danish educational quest.

 FOUNDATIONS

-Olive Dame had met Katherine Pettit on a trip to Eastern Kentucky when she and her husband.
-John C. Campbell, were travelling throughout the Central Appalachian in 1908-1909.
-Katherine Pettit was at that time working with May Stone to establish a rural settlement at Hindman, in Knott County, KY.
-First called W.C.T.U School, Hindman Settlement School became the first of a series of rural settlement schools throughout Eastern Kentucky.
-By 1913 Katherine had put her sights on founding another rural settlement school in near-by Harlan County.
-Olive Dame Campbell kept up a correspondence with Pettit and with Marguerite and their work at the new Pine Mountain Settlement School and Olive Dame found kindred spirits in both of the early Pine Mountain Settlement School educators.
+Olive Dame had met Katherine Pettit on a trip to Eastern Kentucky in 1908-1909 when she and her husband.
+John C. Campbell, were travelling throughout the Central Appalachia, Katherine Pettit had already demonstrated her success in establishing Hindman Settlement.
+Working with May Stone she established a rural settlement in Knott County, KY.
+First called the W.C.T.U [Women’s Christian Temperance Union] School, Hindman Settlement School became the first of a series of rural settlement schools throughout Eastern Kentucky.
+But by 1913 Katherine had put her sights on founding another rural settlement school in near-by Harlan County.
+Olive Dame Campbell kept up a correspondence with Pettit and later with Marguerite and their work at the new Pine Mountain Settlement School and Olive Dame found kindred spirits in both of the early Pine Mountain Settlement School visionaries.

-Marguerite Butler, a talented Vassar graduate who had been recruited by Pettit, had demonstrated hands-on skills that were aligned with both the Settlement models and those of the Danish Folk Schools.
-Further, Marguerite was a remarkable and industrious young girl.
-She had been charged by Pettit to help plan and establish the new satellite settlement at Line Fork and had received praise from all observation points — administration, community, and region.
+Marguerite Butler, was a talented Vassar graduate recruited by Pettit and who had demonstrated hands-on skills aligned with both the Settlement models and those of the Danish Folk Schools.
+Further, Marguerite was a remarkably resourceful and industrious young girl.
+She had been charged by Pettit to help plan and establish a new satellite settlement at Line Fork and received praise from all observation points — administration, community, and regionally.
 She was a model of Olive Dame’s vision of activism and the Danish model’s very hands-on approach.
 Soon, Olive Dame charmed Marguerite away from the Kentucky school by the offer of the trip to study the Danish Folk School and later, kept her near as a co-founder at Brasstown.

 HOME AND THE WORK BEGINS

-On their return to the Sates, Marguerite and Olive Dame had become firm believers in the Folk School model — with touches of the earlier Settlement School ethos.
-Marguerite became Olive Dame Campbell’s primary assistant in the creation of the new Brasstown Folk School after convincing the local community of the value of a new high school at Brasstown that would serve the very dispersed population.
+On their return to the United Sates, Marguerite and Olive Dame were firm believers in the Folk School model — with touches of the earlier Settlement School ethos.
+Marguerite became Olive Dame Campbell’s primary assistant in creating the new Brasstown Folk School after convincing the local community of the value of a new high school at Brasstown that would serve a very dispersed population.
 John C, Campbell Folk School was born in the heart, mind, and hard work of Olive Dame and Marguerite.
-They both had skills at community building and these were well demonstrated when the community of Brasstown, some 200 strong, endorsed the idea of a Folk School for their small community and building began.
+They both had skills at community building and these talents were well demonstrated when the community of Brasstown, some 200 strong, gathered and endorsed the idea of a Folk School for their small community — and the building began.

-The relationship between the two rural schools, one a Settlement School and one a Folk School, remained fixed at the new Brasstown location.
-Some Pine Mountain staff, such as Leon Deschamp, a former worker at Pine Mountain and his wife May Ritchie Deschamp, are two notable transplants to the North Carolina Folk School.
-A transcription of an oral history by Marguerite Butler Bidstrup gives more depth to these interesting and important transitions.
+The relationship between the two rural schools, one a Settlement School and one a Folk School, remained fixed by their shared objectives for better answers to the needs of rural education.
+Some Pine Mountain staff, such as Leon Deschamp, a former worker at Pine Mountain and his wife May Ritchie Deschamp [older sister of folk singer Jean Ritchie], are two notable transplants to the North Carolina Folk School.
+A transcription of an oral history by Marguerite Butler Bidstrup gives more depth to these interesting and important transitions and collaborations.

-Today John C. Campbell continues it valuable work with the rural community in the surrounding Brasstown area, but has broadened it scope to include a large Arts and Crafts program that has gained National and International recognition and participation.
+Today John C. Campbell continues its valuable work with the rural community in the surrounding Brasstown area but has broadened its scope to include a large Arts and Crafts influenced program that has gained National and International recognition and participation.

-The success of the Danish Folk School model at the John C. Campbell Folk School at Brasstown, North Carolina. may still be found in the basic tenets spelled out in the following letter by Olive Dame Campbell to Friends.
+The success of the Danish Folk School model at the John C. Campbell Folk School at Brasstown, North Carolina. may be read in the basic tenets spelled out in the following letter by Olive Dame Campbell to Friends.

 LETTER OF OLIVE DAME CAMPBELL FROM COPENHAGEN, DENMARK